PROTECT - Preventing sexual and gender-based violence against migrants and strengthening support to victims

 Sexual and gender-based violence (SGBV) is a prevalent human rights violation both globally and on the European level.
 SGBV has both physical and psychological forms, it includes domestic violence, sexual harassment and violence, harmful practices, exploitation and trafficking in human beings.
 Women and men, girls and boys and LGBTQI people can all become victims of such violence.

-The project has the following specific objectives and activities which will be implemented during its 18-month project cycle.
-Most of the activities will be tailored to specific national context.
+The project had the following specific objectives and activities which were implemented during its 18-month project cycle.
+Most of the activities are tailored to specific national context.

 - Strengthen and adapt existing national support services for sexual and gender-based violence (SGBV) to coordinate better and include refugees, migrants and asylum-seekers.

 - Build capacity for professionals who work with and for refugees, migrants and asylum-seekers with the aim of identifying and addressing the needs of victims and potential victims of SGBV more effectively.

 - Empower and inform refugee and migrant communities and asylum-seekers of SGBV and its prevention through a regional awareness-raising campaign.

 - SOPs/Guidelines developed / reviewed / contributed to in 8 countries

 - 200+ information session organized on SGBV prevention